fahadyaseen0/Net-Work-It/README.md

 ```

 ### 4. Firebase Setup
-1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)

 2. Enable Authentication with Email/Password provider
 3. Get your Firebase configuration from Project Settings
 4. Update the environment variables with your Firebase config